oar-team/batsim/docs/index.rst

    This documentation is under construction.

-   Feel free to :ref:`contact_us` for any question or remark.
+   Feel free to :ref:`contact_us` if you have any question or remark — or if a TODO is important for you.
    Here are :ref:`contributing`.

 Batsim is a scientific simulator to analyze batch schedulers.